Key Takeaways

 Minimizing Timber Checking

-To minimize timber checking, consider specifying “Free of Heart Centre” timbers and opt for the use of air dried timbers.
+To minimize timber checking, consider specifying “Free of Heart Center” timbers and opt for the use of air dried timbers.
 Air Drying, although a lengthy process, is a more natural method that, when combined with planing, can reduce surface checks.
 Another sustainable approach is the use of recycled wood, sourced from dismantled buildings, which has dried slowly over time and is exceptionally stable.
 Utilizing a natural and breathable sealer for timber products aids in the slow release of moisture, preventing excessive checking.
 Embrace checking as a naturally occurring characteristic that adds to the aesthetic appeal of your timber frame home.

 Shrinkage in Timber Frames: Embracing Natural Movements